natalieagus/50033/_posts/2021-01-06-unityforadults.md

 It shows that `Start` is called first as usual, but **asynchronously**, allowing `Update` to advance and increase the frame value.
 When the sprite has been loaded, the `Start` method resumes and print the `Start method completes...` message.

 ## UniTask
 Finally before we conclude, we'd like to introduce you to an alternative called `UniTask`.
 Not only a nicer replacement for Unity Coroutine and C# async-await, UniTask also provides a nicer background *thread management*.
-The complete documentation and installation details can be obtained [here] (https://github.com/Cysharp/UniTask).
+The complete documentation and installation details can be obtained [here](https://github.com/Cysharp/UniTask).

 You can [download it as UnityAsset](https://github.com/Cysharp/UniTask/releases) and import it to your project.
 We won't be going into details on how to utilise UniTask in your project, only to quickly introduce to you because it is a good and popular alternative.
 Among other things, UniTask is capable of:
 - Making all Unity AsyncOperations and Coroutines **awaitable**
 - Running completely on Unity's PlayerLoop so doesn't use threads and runs on WebGL, wasm, etc
 - Summoning TaskTracker window to prevent memory leaks